What Is A Banneton?

 For the oval bannetons, they can either be long and skinny or shorter and wider.
 I recommend one about 10-12 inches which is big enough to fit the Tartine sourdough loaves.
-As they can vary with the width, its best to check the reviews of the product to see if it makes large enough loaves.
-You can buy these on Amazon.
+As they can vary with the width, it’s best to check the reviews of the product to see if it makes large enough loaves.

 If you are unsure of the size to get, it’s best to get a banneton that is slightly larger than you need.
 Small bannetons will overflow if they have too much dough rising in them and basically ruins the proofing stage.